dotnet/AspNetCore.Docs/aspnetcore/tutorials/razor-pages/validation.md

 When validation logic needs to change, it's done only in the model.
 Validation is applied consistently throughout the application, validation logic is defined in one place.
 Validation in one place helps keep the code clean, and makes it easier to maintain and update.

-## Using DataType Attributes
+## Use DataType Attributes

 Examine the `Movie` class.
 The `System.ComponentModel.DataAnnotations` namespace provides formatting attributes in addition to the built-in set of validation attributes.
-The `DataType` attribute is applied to the `ReleaseDate` and `Price` properties.
+The `[DataType]` attribute is applied to the `ReleaseDate` and `Price` properties.

 [!code-csharp[](razor-pages-start/sample/RazorPagesMovie/Models/MovieDateRatingDA.cs?highlight=2,6&name=snippet2)]

-The `DataType` attributes provide:
+The `[DataType]` attributes provide:

 * Hints for the view engine to format the data.
 * Supplies attributes such as `<a>` for URL's and `<a href="mailto:EmailAddress.com">` for email.

-Use the `RegularExpression` attribute to validate the format of the data.
-The `DataType` attribute is used to specify a data type that's more specific than the database intrinsic type. `DataType` attributes are not validation attributes.
+Use the `[RegularExpression]` attribute to validate the format of the data.
+The `[DataType]` attribute is used to specify a data type that's more specific than the database intrinsic type. `[DataType]` attributes aren't validation attributes.
 In the sample application, only the date is displayed, without time.

 The `DataType` enumeration provides many data types, such as `Date`, `Time`, `PhoneNumber`, `Currency`, `EmailAddress`, and more.

-The `DataType` attributes:
+The `[DataType]` attributes:

 * Can enable the application to automatically provide type-specific features.
 For example, a `mailto:` link can be created for `DataType.EmailAddress`.
 * Can provide a date selector `DataType.Date` in browsers that support HTML5.